pretix/pretix/doc/api/fundamentals.rst

 Permissions
 -----------

-The API follows Pretix team based permissions model.
+The API follows pretix team based permissions model.
 Each organizer can have several teams each with it's own set of permissions.
 Each team can have any number of API keys attached.

 To access a given endpoint the team the API key belongs to needs to have the corresponding